KStateMachine/kstatemachine/README.md

 }
 ```

-It is not allowed to call processEvent() while state machine is already processing event.
+It is not allowed to call `processEvent()` while state machine is already processing event.
 For example from notification listener.
 By default state machine will throw exception in this case.
-But you can set custom PendingEventHandler:
+But you can set custom `PendingEventHandler`:
 ```kotlin
 createStateMachine {
     //...